Radvendii/MAR1D/README.md

 ### Nix

-To compile on Linux or Mac OS X using the [nix package manager](https://nixos.org/), it's as simple as `nix-build`.
+To compile on Linux or Mac OS X using the [Nix package manager](https://nixos.org/), it's as simple as `nix-build nix`.
 If you are using flakes, `nix build` works too.

 ### Windows

-To cross-compile for windows, `nix-build windows.nix` or for flakes `nix build .#windows`, then transfer the contents of `result/` to a windows computer, or `cd result; wine ./MAR1D.exe` (you must be in the same directory as `MAR1D.exe`).
+To cross-compile for windows, `nix-build nix/windows.nix` or for flakes `nix build .#windows`, then transfer the contents of `result/` to a windows computer, or `cd result; wine ./MAR1D.exe` (you must be in the same directory as `MAR1D.exe`).

 ### Mac OS X Bundle

 Mac OS X Nix cross-compilation is a little broken at the moment, so you have to be running Nix *on* Mac OS X for this one.
-But then it's as simple as running `nix-build darwin-app.nix`, or with flakes `nix build .#darwin-app`.
+But then it's as simple as running `nix-build nix/darwin-app.nix`, or with flakes `nix build .#darwin-app`.
 This will produce `result/MAR1D.app` that should work like any other application on Mac OS X.

 ### AppImage